 So, theoretically this just means that a Paladin could be adding +2d8 to nearly every attack over a short rest.
 That's useful, sure, but it means they're not opening combat with a powerful +5d8 smite and likely taking an enemy out right away.
 The raw numbers look bigger, but you really have to take the action economy into account when evaluating this sort of thing.
 The weaker, more frequent smites probably roughly balance out with the smaller number of more powerful smites that the RAW-lock is restricted to.

-(That said, the Ki-lock still can open combat with a big smite, then use small smites later in combat, which is probably a best-of-both-worlds thing.
+(That said, the Mana-lock still can open combat with a big smite, then use small smites later in combat, which is probably a best-of-both-worlds thing.
 Impact unclear; it's probably still usually better from an action-economy perspective to do larger smites less frequently.)

 So overall, the multiclass interactions seem to be well-handled and nice.